rst0git/libvirt-python-docs/docs/lifecycle-control.md

 migrateToURI(self, duri, flags=0, dname=None, bandwidth=0)
 ```

-The **migrateToUri** method takes a URI specifying a hypervisor connection, opens the connection, then instructions the domain to migrate to this connection.
+The **migrateToURI** method takes a URI specifying a hypervisor connection, opens the connection, then instructions the domain to migrate to this connection.
 Both these methods can be passed a parameter to specify live migration.
 For migration to complete successfully, storage needs to be shared between the source and target hypervisors.

 The first parameter of the **migrate** method specifies the connection to be used to the target of the migration.
 This parameter is required.